October 3, 2017 – November 17, 2017

-Course Completion Requirements: Course participants will receive a course completion certificate if they (a) attend or view recordings of the weekly course webinar and (b) complete each weekly course quiz.
-You have up to two weeks after the last live webinar in the course to meet these requirements.
+Course participants will receive a course completion certificate if they (a) attend or view recordings of each of the twelve course webinars; (b) complete each unit quiz; and (c) pass an open-book final exam.
+You have until December 8, three weeks after the last live webinar in the course, to meet these requirements.

-Registration: The course is for staff of community-based organizations with IRS 501(c)(3) status.
-Your registration will be confirmed.
+Course registrants from private law offices may pay by credit card only.
+Please be sure to register under the correct category and for the correct training.
 All registration changes or cancellations are subject to an administrative charge of $70.00.
 Please note that CLINIC can only issue refunds for an e-learning course until one week prior to the first day of the training.

 Please provide the full name and a working email address for each individual taking this course.
 We will communicate with each registrant via email only, so it is very important that we have the correct name and email address for each registrant listed on the registration form.

 CLE for Attorney Participants

 CLINIC is authorized by the State Bar of California to provide minimum continuing legal education (MCLE) trainings.
 E-learning participants are eligible to claim 1.5 hours of MCLE credits per webinar for the webinar component of our e-learning immigration law courses.
 If you are an attorney licensed in another state, please check with your state bar to determine whether this training qualifies for MCLE credit.